SFPC/sfpc.github.io/spring2018.md

 We kick off the program with SFPC Salon, an evening of talks and performances by leading practitioners in the field.
 We finish the program by celebrating with a final showcase where students get to share their projects with the larger SFPC community.
 Final showcase is typically scheulded on the last weekend of the program.
 Most importantly, SFPC is a safe space for students to grow.
 Consider joining the community of curious and generous peers through SFPC's main program.

-<div class="alert alert-success" role="alert"> <a href="https://airtable.com/shrEm7HeqnrMYCMhc">Apply to the Spring 2018 Session here.</a> Deadline for submissions, November 30, 2017
+<div class="alert alert-success" role="alert"> <a href="https://airtable.com/shrEm7HeqnrMYCMhc">Apply to the Spring 2018 Session here.</a> Deadline for submissions, extended to December 15, 2017
 </div>

 ### What classes will happen during the session?